polkboban/react-speedtest/README.md

 A simple web game built with React that tests your reaction time.
 Click as fast as possible when the screen changes color and see how quick you really are!

 ## 🚀 Features
-- Randomized delay before the test starts (2-5 seconds)
+- Randomized delay before the test starts
 - Immediate feedback on your reaction time
 - Keeps track of your best score
 - Minimal and clean UI with smooth transitions